markmusic27/elo-rating-algorithm/README.md

 <img src="formulas/formula2.png">

-With this, you can predict who will win the game.
+With this, you can predict who will win.

 **EXAMPLE:** _If the probability of winning is 1, your going to win the game.
-If the probability of winning is 0, your going to win the game._
+If the probability of winning is 0, your going to loose the game._

-**IMPORTANT:** probability of winning is 0.5 (half), then your going to win as many games as you loose.
+**IMPORTANT:** If the probability of winning is 0.5 (half), then your going to win as many games as you loose.
 Basically a draw.

 Now, lets say that: